 Consumers are becoming more conscious of their products’ environmental and social impact.
 FMCG companies need to respond by developing sustainable and ethical products and practices.

-Market research can help companies understand what sustainability and ethical factors are essential to consumers and how to incorporate them into their products and operations.
+Market research can help companies understand the sustainability and ethical factors that matter most to consumers and how to incorporate them into their products and operations.

 Final Thoughts